Have you got a great idea for a movie?

 This is it!
 The Live!
 Ammunition! pitching competition returns to Raindance Toronto.

-Your chance to pitch your film, TV or web series idea directly to a panel of film industry executives and the toughest critics of all — a live audience.
+This is your chance to pitch your film, TV or web series idea directly to a panel of film industry executives and the toughest critics of all — a live audience.

 The people on our Live!
 Ammo!
 Panel are the people who matter.
 They decide what will be made.
 And they are the ones that decide what films get on TV and which play in cinemas.

 Pitching skills are the one skill often overlooked by writers, directors and producers.
 The purpose of this pitching competition is to hone your pitching skills by getting instant feedback.

 - Register above to attend